rutikwankhade/Blogs-Podcasts-People/README.md

 # Blogs

+I have been reading a lots of blogs.
+I learnt and understood a lot just by reading them and I feel like these should be read by everyone.
+So everytime I come across something interesting and helpful, I am gonna add it here.
 ### Here is a list of blogs that I came across while learning.

   * How to write great resume for software engineers